cgwalters/min-cloud-agent/README.md

 License
 -------

-min-metadata-service is licensed under the LGPLv2+.
+min-cloud-agent is licensed under the LGPLv2+.
 See the COPYING file for more information.